-Architectural Design Program of Study
+Architectural Drafting & Design Program of Study

-Architectural Design Program of Study (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$ ) Description Principles of Architecture (1) 8 - 11 NONE Students will explore the various fields of architecture, construction science, and construction technology.
+(0 (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Principles of Architecture (1) 8 - 11 NONE Students will explore the various fields of architecture, construction science, and construction technology.
 The emphasis is on design, drafting, reading technical drawings, estimating and construction science.
 Students will use a variety of tools to accomplish hands-on activities related to model construction.
 This course is highly recommended for students planning a career in architecture or construction.
 Lab supply fee.
-Architectural Design I (1) 10 - 12 Required Principles of Architecture Recommended Geometry Students explore the design, planning, and development of architectural drawings.
+Architectural Design I (1) 9 - 12 Required Principles of Architecture Recommended Geometry Students explore the design, planning, and development of architectural drawings.
 Emphasis is placed on the production of construction documents and presentation media through traditional and computer-aided equipment.
 This course is highly recommended for students planning a career in architecture or a construction-related trade.
 Lab supply fee.
-Architectural Design II (2) A 11 - 12 Required Architectural Design I Autodesk Revit Autodesk AutoCAD \$ \$ P Students will gain advanced knowledge and skills specific to those needed to enter a career in architecture and construction.
+Architectural Design II (2) A 10 - 12 Required Architectural Design I Autodesk Revit Autodesk AutoCAD \$ \$ P Students will gain advanced knowledge and skills specific to those needed to enter a career in architecture and construction.
 Advanced knowledge of the design, design history, techniques, and tools related to the production of drawings, renderings, and scaled models for commercial or residential architectural purposes.
 Lab supply fee.
-Architectural Design II Workforce (2) A 11 - 12 Required Architectural Design I and approved LSC portfolio Autodesk Revit Autodesk AutoCAD \$ \$ P Similar to Architectural Design II, except stdents must also have a Student Work Portfolio submitted and approved by Lone Star College.
-This is the required prerequisite for Project-Based Research in Architecture Workforce.
-Lab supply fee.
-Practicum in Architectural Design (2) 12 Required Architectural Design I (The approved training site may require applicant to meet certain job requirements such as age, specific knowledge and physical ability to be considered for employment.)
-An occupationaly specific course designed to rovide technical instruction in architectural design.
+Practicum in Architectural Design (2) (The approved training site may require applicant to meet certain job requirements such as age, specific knowledge and physical ability to be considered for employment.)
+12 Required Architectural Design I An occupationaly specific course designed to provide technical instruction in architectural design.
 Instruction my be delivered through an unpaid laboratory training or through paid career preparation delivery arrangements.
 Students are required to work 10 hours per week at an approved training site and must be employed at that site within two (2) weeks after enrollment in the course.
 Lab supply fee.
-Project-based Research in Architecture Workforce (2) 12 Required Architectural Design II Workforce Students will gain advanced knowledge and skills specific to those needed to enter a career in architecture and construction.
+Project-based Research in Architecture Workforce (2) (2024-2025 is the last year for this course) 12 Required Architectural Design II Workforce Students will gain advanced knowledge and skills specific to those needed to enter a career in architecture and construction.
 Students will explore advanced critical topics such as structural steel, pre-cast concrete, poured-in-place concrete, structural wood drafting, pre-fab metal buildings, civil engineering drafting, and process piping.
-The workforce courses include additional content aligned with the Lone Star College Architectural Design Technology AAS degree.
+This workforce courses include additional content aligned with the Lone Star College Architectural Design Technology AAS degree.
+Lab supply fee.
+Practicum in Architectural Design I Workforce (2) 11 - 12 Required Architectural Design II and approved LSC portfolio An occupationaly specific course designed to provide technical instruction in architectural design.
+This workforce courses include additional content aligned with the Lone Star College Architectural Design Technology AAS degree.
+Lab supply fee.
+Practicum in Architectural Design II Workforce (2) (coming 2025-2026) 12 Required Practicum in Architectural Design I Workforce A second occupationaly specific course designed to provide technical instruction in architectural design that builds upon concepts from the first Practicum course.
+This workforce courses include additional content aligned with the Lone Star College Architectural Design Technology AAS degree.
 Lab supply fee.